Mobius1/Selectable/README.md

 ## Quick Start

-1. Add the css file in your document's head:

-2. Add the js file at the bottom of your document's body
+1. Add the js file at the bottom of your document's body

 ```html
 <script type="text/javascript" src="path/to/selectable.min.js"></script>
 ```

-3. Initialise the plugin
+2. Initialise the plugin

 ```javascript
 const selectable = new Selectable({